 However, the next day (Easter Sunday), the weather was lovely.
 After a mildly strenuous walk in a local state park, we came home and our neighbor texted to stop by for a drink in the garden.
 Since this was quite spontaneous, I put a wonderful dochougi over my t-shirt and jeans rather than a kimono.

 This Japanese jacket was a very special find.
 One side is ki-zome (yellow dye) Kihachijo (Woven on Hachijo Jima in Japan) vegetable dyed plaid silk on one side and a grey, red, and blue stripe silk on the other.
-Fully reversible, it has pockets and himo ties on both sides.
+Fully reversible, it has pockets on both sides.
 It's a fabulous jacket, like a haori but with different sleeves.
 I wear it quite a bit at work since the sleeves don't swing, it's easy to wear.
 It's one of my favorite Japanese clothing pieces!
 And it looks great with almost anything, including a concert t-shirt.
 And my black bandana!